-You don’t need to go to a barbershop to get a world class shave.
+In fact, you don’t need to go to a barber to get a world-class shave when you use this.

-But another tool that’s important is a protective agent that helps the blade glide over skin.
+But there’s another essential tool is a protective agent that helps the blade glide over the skin.

 This product is one of the oldest shaving products that exist.
-It’s been in production since the early 19th century and peaked in popularity during the 1950s but died down after that.
+It’s been in production since the early 19th century and peaked in popularity during the 1950s but died down after.

 But it’s making a comeback thanks to a new generation of wet shavers who want to bring back old school.

-Men who want to experience the truest form of old school shaving should try this.
+Men who want to experience the purest form of old school shaving should try this.

-Shaving soaps function like shaving cream – hydrates, protects and provide lubrication on skin while you shave.
+Shaving soaps function like shaving cream – hydrates, protects, and provide lubrication on the skin while you shave.

-It protects your skin from friction caused by direct contact of blade to skin and helps keep it hydrated through the shaving process and afterwards to prevent irritation, ingrown hair and razor burn.
+It protects your skin from friction caused by direct contact of the blade to the surface and helps keep it hydrated through the shaving process and afterward to prevent irritation, ingrown hair, and razor burn.

-The very best products which I’ll share in this article will provide a rich lather, slick lubricity and great post shave that’ll protect the skin from drying up.
+The very best products which I’ll share in this article will provide a creamy lather, slick lubricity, and great post-shave that’ll protect the skin from drying up.

 Even if you’re a beginner, this product is worth looking at.